Terrorism and Kebab: Plot

 As night falls, the police attempt to storm the building.
 An attempt by police to use a fire truck's ladder is thwarted by Ahmed using the building's fire hose against them.
 Upon seeing troops entering the ground floor, Hind and Shalabi fire warning shots at the ground floor and drop a gas cylinder on it, causing a large explosion.
 However, none of the troops are actually injured or killed, and they retreat.

 Pressure mounts to come to a deal.
 Ahmed realizes that he has no demands, other than to be able to live a normal life for himself and his children.
 He asks his hostages what their demands are, and many recount personal stories of themselves being wronged by the system and government bureaucracy.
 From this they demand that the government's cabinet should resign.

 This is quickly dismissed as heresy by the government ministers, ordering the news channels to report a deal has been reached, that Ahmed is a madman, and that the police will use any and all force needed to capture the building and return the government to work.

-As the film draws to a close, Ahmed orders the "hostages" to leave the building, and he will wait behind to meet up with the military police now ready to swarm the building, assuming he will be killed.
+Ahmed orders the "hostages" to leave the building, and he will wait behind to meet up with the military police now ready to swarm the building, assuming he will be killed.
 The crowd, however, insists that he leave with them.
 Ahmed walks out unnoticed among his former "hostages", and the commandos find the building empty.